hail-is/hail/dev-docs/git-practices.md

 If you have already done this before but have since rebased, you may get an error because the history on your fork is no longer a prefix of your local branch's history.
-Force push your branch to overwrite the history on github with that of your local branch.
+Force push your branch to overwrite the history on GitHub with that of your local branch.

 ```bash